 Here’s another apple dessert I want to share – it’s a quick, simple recipe that makes good use of fall’s apple bounty.

-I did make apple pie recently, but while I was browsing through some new cookbooks the cover image of a rustic apple cake on one of them – Dolci: Italy’s Sweets - drew me in right away.
+I made apple pie recently, but while I was browsing through some new cookbooks the cover image of a rustic apple cake on one of them – Dolci: Italy’s Sweets – drew me in right away.
 Of course I tinkered a little bit; I adjusted ingredients because I wanted to make a square cake in a larger pan (rather than the 8-inch round cake in the book) and added pine nuts for a more “Tuscan” flavor profile.

 This cake keeps very well for a few days covered on the kitchen counter, and I think it’s even better enjoyed on the second day along with morning tea or coffee.

 Adapted from a recipe in Dolci: Italy's Sweets by Francine Segan

 - 2 cups all-purpose flour

 - 1 teaspoon baking soda